World News | Ex-US President Donald Trump to Appear Before Manhattan Court to Face Criminal Charges | LatestLY

-New York, Apr 4 (PTI) Former US President Donald Trump is expected to appear before a specially secured Manhattan courthouse on Tuesday to be arraigned on history-making criminal charges related to paying hush money to a porn star during his 2016 presidential campaign.
+New York, Apr 4 (PTI) Former US President Donald Trump is set to appear before a specially secured Manhattan courthouse on Tuesday to be arraigned on history-making criminal charges related to paying hush money to a porn star before the 2016 presidential election in exchange for her silence.

+Trump, the first former US President to face a criminal charge, will appear before Judge Juan Merchan.
+American media quoted Trump's attorneys as saying that the 76-year-old Republican leader, eying the White House for a second time in 2024, will plead not guilty.

-Trump, 76, flew to New York City in his Boeing 757 aircraft from his Mar-a-Lago home on Monday and arrived at the La Guardia airport around 3 pm EST (12.30 am IST).
+Trump flew to New York City in his Boeing 757 aircraft from his Mar-a-Lago home in Florida on Monday and arrived at the La Guardia airport.

+His motorcade then made its way to the Trump Tower on 5th Avenue in Manhattan where he stayed overnight.

 The former President waved at scores of his supporters as he came out from the SUV and was escorted immediately inside the building.